qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config.rst

   * - clean-files
     - Delete files and directories from the file system.
   * - collect-environment-info
-    - Prints various infos about the qooxdoo environment (version etc.)
+    - Prints various info about the qooxdoo environment (version etc.)
   * - combine-images
     - Triggers creation of a combined image file that contains various images.
   * - compile